Quick Summary

 Cost Element | EOR | Entity Setup |

-Initial Cost Lower: | Onboarding fees, legal compliance checks | Incorporation, legal, consulting fees, office setup |
+Initial Cost Lower: | Onboarding fees, legal compliance checks | Incorporation, legal, consulting fees, and office setup |

-Running Cost | Consolidated monthly fees, payroll management, employee benefits | Payroll, HR, compliance, infrastructure, accounting, tax filings |
+Running Cost | Consolidated monthly fees, payroll management, and employee benefits | Payroll, HR, compliance, infrastructure, accounting, tax filings |

 Closing Cost | Minimal: Exit fees, final tax clearances | High: Legal dissolution, employee terminations, asset liquidation |

-Cost of your time | No involvement in compliance and operations so the time involved is only in work execution and allocation. | Apart from work execution, management has to get involved in compliance, operations, and logistics. |
+Cost of your time | No involvement in compliance and operations, so the time involved is only in work execution and allocation. | Apart from work execution, management has to get involved in compliance, operations, and logistics. |

 Initial Cost: